michaelluang/program-in-assembly/README.md

 | Number of Arguments   |                                           |
 | Unmapped Memory       |                                           |
 | Program Code and Data | :point_left: Memory Address: `0x08048000` |

+Note that the memory in the unmapped memory is inaccessible.
+The resaon is that this region of virtual memory addresses hasn't been mapped onto physical memory addresses.